novafloss/minions-formula/docs/source/purpose.rst

 With the devops movements, you want to open the plateform to developers so they can push their code and settings up to the production environment.
-But as an admin sys, you don't want to let developers manage your salt-master. ``project-formula`` helps you split deployment process to let devs manage as much as possible.
+But as an admin sys, you don't want to let developers manage your salt-master. ``minions-formula`` helps you split deployment process to let devs manage as much as possible.

-In the following schema is summarized the architecture of projects with project-formula.
-The salt-master configure ``project-formula`` to point to dev's projects.
-Inside the minion, each project has it's own masterless with projects states, pillars and external formulas and additionnal grains pushed from salt-master.
+In the following schema is summarized the architecture of minions with ``minions-formula``.
+The salt-master configure ``minions-formula`` to point to dev's projects.
+Inside the minion, each project has it's own standalone salt minion with project's states, pillars and external formulas and additionnal grains pushed from salt-master.

 .. image:: architecture.svg
    :alt: Architecture